Hahndorf Walking Tours

 Hahndorf Walking Tours (HWT) is a business providing visitors to this very special location in South Australia.

-Right here in Hahndorf, South Australia, we have the oldest Germanic Village in Australia.
+Right here in Hahndorf, South Australia, we have the oldest Germanic Village in the Southern Hemisphere.

 Understand what you are looking at and hear the stories behind the streetscape.

 You’ll be walking the history of Hahndorf by stepping back into the time of the Prussian immigrants, and the early colony of South Australia.

 Sometimes it’s best to slow down and take it all in.

 You can lose yourself in the stories of the Village with each building, and each corner, revealing a new delight and a promise of more stories to be shared.

 Fall in love with Hahndorf as you stroll along our tree lined street lined with historic buildings and numerous artisans, restaurants and eateries.